huBioinfo/HRCHY-CytoCommunity/README.md

 ## Usage

-You can reproduce hierarchical tissue structure assignments shown in the HRCHY-CytoCommunity paper using the commands below.
+You can reproduce hierarchical tissue structure assignments of the human triple-negative breast cancer MIBI-TOF dataset shown in the HRCHY-CytoCommunity paper using the commands below.
 The associated code scripts and example input data can be found under the directory "Tutorial/".

 ### Prepare input data